-We work with partners to improve the quality of rivers and bathing waters in our region, providing access to the recreational benefits of the natural environment and boosting the local tourism industry
+We work with partners to improve the quality of rivers and bathing waters in our region, providing access to the recreational benefits of the natural environment and boosting the local tourism industry.

-We balance customers' bills against longer-term investment.
+against longer-term investment.

 By using natural-based solutions and innovative markets to deliver outcomes we are delivering more for customers' money.